 I very much hope you and your loved ones are keeping safe and well wherever you may be in these troubled times.

 Here are some suggestions for supporting worship at home as replacement for the Holy Eucharist service May 24th:

-a) Please use our Morning Prayer Book already sent.
+1. Please use our Morning Prayer Book.

-Prayers and Peace,
+Prayers and peace,